Canonical Decompositions of 3-Connected Graphs: Basics

 \subsection{Statement of the main theorem}

 Let $\sigma$ be a splitting star of a nested set $N$ of tri-separations of~$G$.
-We say that a strong nontrivial tri-separation $(A,B)$ of~$G$ interlaces $\sigma$ \emph{lightly} if both $G[A\sm B]$ and $G[B\sm A]$ have at least two components.
-Otherwise $(A,B)$ interlaces $\sigma$ \emph{heavily}.
+Let $(A,B)$ be a strong nontrivial tri-separation of~$G$.
+We say that $(A,B)$ interlaces $\sigma$ \emph{lightly} if $(A,B)$ interlaces~$\sigma$ and both $G[A\sm B]$ and $G[B\sm A]$ have at least two components.
+We say that $(A,B)$ interlaces $\sigma$ \emph{heavily} if $(A,B)$ interlaces $\sigma$ and $(A,B)$ is half-connected.
+So if $(A,B)$ interlaces~$\sigma$, then it does so either lightly or heavily.
 We stress that tri-separations that fail to be strong or nontrivial interlace $\sigma$ neither lightly nor heavily by definition.

 A \emph{thickened $K_{3,m}$} is obtained from the bipartite graph $K_{3,m}$ by making a bipartition class of size three complete; that is, we add the three edges of a triangle to that set.
 We allow the degenerated case of a triangle as a thickened $K_{3,0}$.